Phoebus-Ma/C-Helper/Class-2/Network.C/tcp-unix/README.md

 $ ./tcp-server

 TCP Sever running.
-Server ip: 127.0.0.1, port: 65533.
+Communication node: /tmp/testunix.sock.
-Press CTRL+C to quit.
+Press CTRL+C to quit!

-Server PID: 2493 Connected client: 4, loop accept.
+Connected client: 4, loop accept.
 From client 4 Recv: Test for client.
 From client 4 Recv: Test for client.
-Server PID: 2493 Connected client: 5, loop accept.
-From client 5 Recv: Test for client.
 From client 4 Recv: Test for client.
+Connected client: 5, loop accept.
 From client 5 Recv: Test for client.
 From client 4 Recv: Test for client.
 From client 5 Recv: Test for client.